Extended

 Next step

-If one surgeon recommends extended and another recommends fleur-de-lis, that is usually a signal to compare quotes more carefully, not less.
+If one surgeon recommends extended and another recommends fleur-de-lis, use financing and monthly-cost framing before you compare surgeon-specific quotes.

-Use the quote form after you understand the cost range, not before.
+Use quote comparison later, after you understand the likely cost range and payment path.

 Estimate limits